etherlegend/codev/README.md

 # What Is CoDev?

-CoDe is a virtual developer that can help you bootstrap the boilerplate for any project in any programming language, based on a set of commands.
+CoDev is a virtual developer that can help you bootstrap the boilerplate for any project in any programming language, based on a set of commands.

 ## Available commands: